“Should I Plant a Weeping Willow?”

-Ask any gardener or landscaper this question and you’ll get some varied responses.
+Ask any gardener or landscaper this question about planting a weeping willow and you’ll get some varied responses.
 These beautiful trees bring out strong opinions in people!

 Since ancient times, Weeping Willows have been revered.
 Their flowing forms and fluttering, silver-backed leaves have inspired poetry, music, and art.
 Many of us today have fond childhood memories of a certain neighborhood Weeping Willow—scaling its branches that were made for climbing and holding secret meetings in the space inside its big, protective domed canopy.